byamabe/for-better/For Better, Not For Worse, Third, Revised Edition.md

    6. Is There a Higher Happiness?
    7. Marriage Blessings — by Contrast

 PART II.
-PATHWAYS TO PURITY 4.
-THE CHRIST WHO CLEANSES 1.
-The Appeal for Purity 2.
-"Thy Sins are Forgiven" 3.
-"New Creatures" 4.
-"Without Me Ye can Do Nothing" 5.
-"We would See Jesus" 5.
-SANCTIFIED BY THE WORD 1.
-The Assault on Biblical Morality 2.
-No Condoned Immorality in the Scriptures 3.
-A Divine Impulse to Purity 4.
-The Church's Plain Counsel 6.
-THE PURIFYING SACRAMENT 1.
-"My Body . . .
-My Blood" 2.
-Cleansing Grace 3.
-"This Do" 7.
-CHASTITY THROUGH PRAYER 1.
-Prayer Assailed ...
+PATHWAYS TO PURITY

+4. THE CHRIST WHO CLEANSES
+   1. The Appeal for Purity
+   2. "Thy Sins are Forgiven"
+   3. "New Creatures"
+   4. "Without Me Ye can Do Nothing"
+   5. "We would See Jesus"
+5. SANCTIFIED BY THE WORD
+   1. The Assault on Biblical Morality
+   2. No Condoned Immorality in the Scriptures
+   3. A Divine Impulse to Purity
+   4. The Church's Plain Counsel
+6. THE PURIFYING SACRAMENT
+   1. "My Body . . .
+My Blood"
+   2. Cleansing Grace
+   3. "This Do"
+7. CHASTITY THROUGH PRAYER
+   1. Prayer Assailed ...
    2. Are Our Prayers Answered?
    3. Why is Prayer Neglected?
    4. Prayer that Prevails

 PART III.
-THE OFFENSIVE AGAINST CHRISTIAN MORALITY CHAPTER 8.
-MARRIAGE FROM GOD - NOT FROM THE GORILLA 1.
-The Theory of Brute Beginning 2.
-Marriage Not from the Apes 3.
-Marriage — a Divine Bestowal 4.
-The Holiness of Christian Marriage 9.
-THE SOCIOLOGICAL NIGHTMARE 1.
-Veneered Savagery?
+THE OFFENSIVE AGAINST CHRISTIAN MORALITY CHAPTER

+8. MARRIAGE FROM GOD - NOT FROM THE GORILLA
+   1. The Theory of Brute Beginning
+   2. Marriage Not from the Apes
+   3. Marriage — a Divine Bestowal
+   4. The Holiness of Christian Marriage
+9. THE SOCIOLOGICAL NIGHTMARE
+   1. Veneered Savagery?
    2. Facts or Fiction?
-3. A Reeling, Drunken Science 4.
-The Frothy Phobia of Epileptic Morality 10.
-THE COMMUNISTIC SABOTAGE OF MATRIMONY 1.
-Radicalism in America 2.
-The Socialist-Communist Platform on Marriage 3.
-Soviet Marriage Amorality 4.
-The Recoil 5.
-America, Wake Up!
-11. CAMPUS SCOFFERS 1.
-Collegiate Morality 2.
-From the Lips of Cultural Leaders 3.
-Public Enemy No. 1 4.
-Campus Ridicule of Marriage 5.
-The Lowest Levels 6.
-The Academic Betrayal of Christ 7.
-Chaotic Consequences 8.
-The Challenge to the Church 12.
-THE PERVERSIONS OF PSYCHOANALYSIS 1.
-The Elements of Freudianism 2.
-Science Says "No" to Psychoanalysis 3.
-Psychoanalysis Indicted on the Count of Immorality Freudianism vs. Christianity 13.
-CULTIC ZEALOTS OF IMPURITY 1.
-The Insinuations of Swamism and Yogism 2.
-Spiritism's Debauch 3.
-The Contravention of Christian Science 4.
-The Menace of Mormonism Swedenborgianism Indicted 5.
-Antimarriage Cults 14.
-MODERNISM THE DOGMA OF DECADENCE 1.
-Buccaneer Tactics 2.
-The Liberal Clergy on Marriage 3.
-Modernist Champions for Divorce and Birth Control 4.
-The Exile of Sin 5.
-Buchmanism and Its "Sharing" 6.
-The Appeal of a Crisis 15.
-THE LITERATURE OF LUST 1.
-Racket Books 2.
-Sex-mad Magazines 3.
-Gangrenous Fiction 4.
-What Price Bawdiness?
-16. MORONIC MOTION-PICTURES 1.
-Cinema Propagandists 2.
-Film Morality Tabulated 3.
-The Motion-picture Masquerade of Marriage 4.
-The Challenge of a Crisis 17.
-HAZARDS OF THE NEW AGE 1.
-Perils of the New Freedom 2.
-Demoralizing Leisure 3.
-Fatal Friendships 4.
-Drooping Office Ethics 5.
-Intemperance 6.
-The Suggestive Dance
+   3. A Reeling, Drunken Science
+   4. The Frothy Phobia of Epileptic Morality
+10. THE COMMUNISTIC SABOTAGE OF MATRIMONY
+    1. Radicalism in America
+    2. The Socialist-Communist Platform on Marriage
+    3. Soviet Marriage Amorality
+    4. The Recoil
+    5. America, Wake Up!
+11. CAMPUS SCOFFERS
+    1. Collegiate Morality
+    2. From the Lips of Cultural Leaders
+    3. Public Enemy No. 1
+    4. Campus Ridicule of Marriage
+    5. The Lowest Levels
+    6. The Academic Betrayal of Christ
+    7. Chaotic Consequences
+    8. The Challenge to the Church
+12. THE PERVERSIONS OF PSYCHOANALYSIS
+    1. The Elements of Freudianism
+    2. Science Says "No" to Psychoanalysis
+    3. Psychoanalysis Indicted on the Count of Immorality Freudianism vs. Christianity
+13. CULTIC ZEALOTS OF IMPURITY
+    1. The Insinuations of Swamism and Yogism
+    2. Spiritism's Debauch
+    3. The Contravention of Christian Science
+    4. The Menace of Mormonism Swedenborgianism Indicted
+    5. Antimarriage Cults
+14. MODERNISM THE DOGMA OF DECADENCE
+    1. Buccaneer Tactics
+    2. The Liberal Clergy on Marriage
+    3. Modernist Champions for Divorce and Birth Control
+    4. The Exile of Sin
+    5. Buchmanism and Its "Sharing"
+    6. The Appeal of a Crisis
+15. THE LITERATURE OF LUST
+    1. Racket Books
+    2. Sex-mad Magazines
+    3. Gangrenous Fiction
+    4. What Price Bawdiness?
+16. MORONIC MOTION-PICTURES
+    1. Cinema Propagandists
+    2. Film Morality Tabulated
+    3. The Motion-picture Masquerade of Marriage
+    4. The Challenge of a Crisis
+17. HAZARDS OF THE NEW AGE
+    1. Perils of the New Freedom
+    2. Demoralizing Leisure
+    3. Fatal Friendships
+    4. Drooping Office Ethics
+    5. Intemperance
+    6. The Suggestive Dance

 PART IV.
-CRITERIA OF HAPPY CHOICE 18.
-THE BEST MARRIAGE AGE 1.
-A Protracted Debate 2.
-Not Too Early!
-3. Not Too Late!
-4. Not Too Dissimilar 19.
-BEAUTY PLUS 1.
-No Pagan Cult of the Body!
-2. The Secret of Charm Attractive Clothing 3.
-Health and Eugenics 4.
-The Church and Faddist Eugenics 5.
-The Eugenic Elysium 6.
-Inbreeding 20.
-No DOLLAR-SIGN MARRIAGES 1.
-The Protest against Dollar-sign Marriages 2.
-The Perils of Money-mindedness 3.
-The Better Way 4.
-Premarriage Finances 5.
-Extravagance in Courtship 6.
-Practical Problems 7.
-Secret Marriage — and Worse 21.
-THE I. Q. FOR HAPPY MARRIAGES 1.
-One-sided Genius 2.
-College Training, Domestic Asset or Liability?
+CRITERIA OF HAPPY CHOICE

+18. THE BEST MARRIAGE AGE
+1. A Protracted Debate
+1. Not Too Early!
+1. Not Too Late!
+1. Not Too Dissimilar
+1. BEAUTY PLUS
+    1. No Pagan Cult of the Body!
+    2. The Secret of Charm Attractive Clothing
+    3. Health and Eugenics
+    4. The Church and Faddist Eugenics
+    5. The Eugenic Elysium
+    6. Inbreeding
+1. No DOLLAR-SIGN MARRIAGES
+    1. The Protest against Dollar-sign Marriages
+    2. The Perils of Money-mindedness
+    3. The Better Way
+    4. Premarriage Finances
+    5. Extravagance in Courtship
+    6. Practical Problems
+    7. Secret Marriage — and Worse
+1. THE I. Q. FOR HAPPY MARRIAGES
+    1. One-sided Genius
+    2. College Training, Domestic Asset or Liability?
     3. Avoid Educational Gulfs!
     4. Don't Stop Studying!
-22. MIXED MARRIAGES 1.
-The Unequal Yoke of Faith and Unbelief Christian and Jewish Intermarriage 2.
-Interdenominational Marriages 3.
-Mixed Marriage of Catholics and Protestants 4.
-True Spiritual Unity 23.
-PIVOTAL PARENTS 1.
-Parental Self-absorption 2.
-Father, Key-man of Our Social Order Parental Autocracy 3.
-"In-laws" — Domestic Out-laws 4.
-The Sins of the Children The Right to Choose 5.
-"Thou shalt Honor Thy Father and Tby Mother" 24.
-THOSE WHO WAIT - AND WONDER 1.
-The Problem Stated 2.
-No Marriage Markets!
-3. Mail-order Marriages 4.
-Candid Advice 5.
-Achievements of the Unmarried
+1. MIXED MARRIAGES
+    1. The Unequal Yoke of Faith and Unbelief Christian and Jewish Intermarriage
+    2. Interdenominational Marriages
+    3. Mixed Marriage of Catholics and Protestants
+    4. True Spiritual Unity
+1. PIVOTAL PARENTS
+    1. Parental Self-absorption
+    2. Father, Key-man of Our Social Order Parental Autocracy
+    3. "In-laws" — Domestic Out-laws
+    4. The Sins of the Children The Right to Choose
+    5. "Thou shalt Honor Thy Father and Tby Mother"
+1. THOSE WHO WAIT - AND WONDER
+    1. The Problem Stated
+    2. No Marriage Markets!
+    3. Mail-order Marriages
+    4. Candid Advice
+    5. Achievements of the Unmarried

-PART V. COURTSHIP, ENGAGEMENT, AND MARRIAGE 25.
-"KEEP THYSELF PURE" 1.
-Exponents of Unrestraint 2.
-Cheap — Vulgar — Sordid!
-3. "Unclean!
+PART V. COURTSHIP, ENGAGEMENT, AND MARRIAGE

+25. "KEEP THYSELF PURE"
+1. Exponents of Unrestraint
+1. Cheap — Vulgar — Sordid!
+1. "Unclean!
 Unclean!"
-4. The Spoliations of Lust Premarriage Examination 5.
-Strength in Chastity ..
-26. ENGAGED!
-1. Betrothal in the Bible 2.
-Engagement Today 3.
-The Church's Ideal 4.
-A Profound Lesson 5.
-A Thrilling Prelude 6.
-A Time of Preparation 27.
-AT THE ALTAR OF THE LORD
+1. The Spoliations of Lust Premarriage Examination
+1. Strength in Chastity
+1. ENGAGED!
+    1. Betrothal in the Bible
+    2. Engagement Today
+    3. The Church's Ideal
+    4. A Profound Lesson
+    5. A Thrilling Prelude
+    6. A Time of Preparation
+1. AT THE ALTAR OF THE LORD
- 1. Vulgar Exbibitionism 2.
-American Gretna Greens 3.
-The Marrying Parsons 4.
-A Christian Ceremony for Christians In Church or in the Parsonage?
-5. An Intelligent Understanding of the Marriage Vows 6.
-The Marriage Ceremony 7.
-Here Comes the Pride
+    1. Vulgar Exbibitionism
+    2. American Gretna Greens
+    3. The Marrying Parsons
+    4. A Christian Ceremony for Christians In Church or in the Parsonage?
+    5. An Intelligent Understanding of the Marriage Vows
+    6. The Marriage Ceremony
+    7. Here Comes the Pride

 PART VI.
-TWIN MENACES TO WEDDED HAPPINESS CHAPTER 28.
-THE BLIGHT OF BIRTH CONTROL 1.
-Shrinking Families 2.
-The Overpopulation Bugaboo 3.
-Prevention of Infant Mortality 4.
-Retardation of Child Development 5.
-Elimination of Unfit 6.
-Maternal Relief 7.
-Miscellaneous Birth-control Arguments 8.
-The Physical Penalty 9.
-An Outrage against Nature 10.
-A Moral Degradation 11.
-A Divorce Stimulus 12.
-A Menace to National Prosperity 13.
-Crafty Commercialism 14.
-Its Anti-Scriptural Bias 15.
-The Attitude of Modern Churches 16.
-The Church's Position 17.
-Happiness through Adoption 29.
-DIVORCE 1.
-A Nation of Home-breakers 2.
-No Promise of Improvement 3.
-What Is Wrong with Divorce?
-4. The Bible on Divorce 5.
-Anti-Scriptural Attitudes 6.
-The Annulment Orgy 7.
-Remarriage after Divorce 8.
-Companionate Marriage and Divorce 9.
-Antidotes to Divorce
+TWIN MENACES TO WEDDED HAPPINESS

+28. THE BLIGHT OF BIRTH CONTROL
+1. Shrinking Families
+1. The Overpopulation Bugaboo
+1. Prevention of Infant Mortality
+1. Retardation of Child Development
+1. Elimination of Unfit
+1. Maternal Relief
+1. Miscellaneous Birth-control Arguments
+1. The Physical Penalty
+1. An Outrage against Nature
+1. A Moral Degradation
+1. A Divorce Stimulus
+1. A Menace to National Prosperity
+1. Crafty Commercialism
+1. Its Anti-Scriptural Bias
+1. The Attitude of Modern Churches
+1. The Church's Position
+1. Happiness through Adoption
+1. DIVORCE
+    1. A Nation of Home-breakers
+    2. No Promise of Improvement
+    3. What Is Wrong with Divorce?
+    4. The Bible on Divorce
+    5. Anti-Scriptural Attitudes
+    6. The Annulment Orgy
+    7. Remarriage after Divorce
+    8. Companionate Marriage and Divorce
+    9. Antidotes to Divorce

 PART VII.
-ELEMENTS OF WEDDED HAPPINESS 30. ﻿﻿﻿﻿"...
+ELEMENTS OF WEDDED HAPPINESS 30. "...
 AND OBEY" 1.
 The Fight for Women's Rights 2.
 The Flares of Feminism 3.
 The Anti-"obey" Campaign 4.
 "The Husband Is the Head of the Wife" 5.
 Husbandly Headship - How Far?
-6. "Even as Christ Loved the Church" 31. ﻿﻿﻿﻿CRADLE OR CAREER?
+6. "Even as Christ Loved the Church" 31.
+CRADLE OR CAREER?
 1. The World's Greatest Women 2.
 America's Greatest Women 3.
 "Thou Excellest Them All" 4.
 Career after Marriage?
 5. Champions of Working Wives 6.
 The Clash of Career and Domestic Interests 32.
 BACK TO DOMESTICITY!
 1. The Practical Housewife 2.
 Premarriage Training 3.
-The Golden A-b-c of Family Felicity 33. ﻿﻿﻿﻿FAMILY FINANCES 1.
+The Golden A-b-c of Family Felicity 33.
+FAMILY FINANCES 1.
 Increased Levies on the Household Treasury 2.
 Agencies of Financial Embarrassment 3.
 A New Era with Financial Adjustment 4.
 Budget Blessings 5.
-Partners in Family Finance 34. ﻿﻿﻿﻿OWN YOUR OWN 1.
+Partners in Family Finance 34.
+OWN YOUR OWN 1.
 Financial Attractions of Home-ownership 2.
 More than Dreams of Profit 3.
 Opposing Attitudes 4.
 The Acquisition of a Home 5.
-"Bless This House" 35. ﻿﻿﻿﻿QUICKSAND COUNSEL 1.
+"Bless This House" 35.
+QUICKSAND COUNSEL 1.
 Newspaper Counselors 2.
 Medical Counselors 3.
 Scientific Counsel 4.
 The Counsel of Superstition 5.
-Educational Counsel 36. ﻿﻿﻿﻿AT THE FAMILY ALTAR 1.
+Educational Counsel 36.
+AT THE FAMILY ALTAR 1.
 Breaking with the Past 2.
 Radiated Blessings 3.
 The Supreme Tragedy 4.
 No Apologies for Family Prayers!
 5. A Program for Hearthside Devotions 6.
-"As for Me and My House" 37. ﻿﻿﻿﻿THE SECOND MARRIAGE 1.
+"As for Me and My House" 37.
+THE SECOND MARRIAGE 1.
 The Protest of Christianity 2.
 Dangers and Difficulties in Remarriage 3.
 No Death-bed Pledges!
-38. ﻿﻿﻿﻿THE REUNION IN HEAVEN 1.
+38. THE REUNION IN HEAVEN 1.
 Eternity - No Nirvana 2.
 The Comfort of the Scriptures 3.
 "As the Angels of God in Heaven" 4.
 The Appeal of Heavenly Reunion

 INDEX